Nexplore Travel

 WhatsApp

 It was 29th November 2016.
-We started our journey from Guwahati by Janashatabdi express at 6:30 am and reached Dimapur, Nagaland at around 10:30 am.
+We started our journey from Guwahati by Janashatabdi express at 6:30 am and reached Dimapur one of the prime city of Nagaland at around 10:30 am.
 From there we had to go to Kohima.
 There were a lot of taxis available at the railway station and we decided to travel in a shared taxi.

 The journey from Dimapur to Kohima will be cherished forever.
 We passed by the steep hilly entwining roads of Nagaland on our way and every meadow, every hillock seemed like a picnic spot.
 We wanted to imprint the vivid pictures of nature’s bounty as much as possible in our hearts.
 We realized nature in its fullest grandeur awaits us at Kohima.

-After traveling for about three hours we had reached our destination, Kohima city.
+After traveling for about three hours we had reached our destination, Kohima.

 Kohima Travel Blog